jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 Another variant is *Routing Table Poisioning* (RTP) - where an attacker deliberately modifies their own or another peer's routing tables  - for example, by returning bogus information to benign peer lookup requests.

-Attraction and repulsion are specific variants of routing attacks that respectively increase or decrease the 'attractiveness' of peers
+Attraction and repulsion are specific variants of routing attacks that respectively increase or decrease the 'attractiveness' of peers, for example during path selection or routing table maintenance.
+Such attacks negatively affect P-DSs.
+A typical routing attack would include the compromise of Pastry's routing table, as it is often used in social networks.

+#### Buffer Map Cheating Attacks

+Through this vector, adversaries can decrease the availability of P2P networks - particularly those used for media streaming applications - by reducing the outgoing traffic load of their peers by lying to others about their data provisioning abilities when queried.

+This also infringes on the integrity of the network, and affects P-OPs.
+As stated prior, P2P streaming services are